When stress and burnout persist despite your best efforts to manage them

 Burnout is often approached as an individual stress or resilience issue.

-When these factors are examined in isolation, people and organisations often try to address the wrong issue, which is why well-intentioned efforts fail to produce lasting change.
+When these factors are examined in isolation, people and organisations often focus on the wrong problem.
+As a result, well-intentioned efforts can fail to deliver meaningful or lasting change.

 Who this work is for